stepmuel/mapminer/README.md

 MapMiner enables interactive visualization and exploration of temporal and spatial data.
 A map displays a heat map of locations for a time span selected on the timeline.
 Features like scrubbing, dragging and scroll wheel zoom for both map and timeline make diving into big datasets intuitive and fun.

 MapMiner was developed as part of the [HeapCraft project](https://heapcraft.net/).
 The project site features an interactive demos of MapMiner with Minecraft player data: [demo1](https://heapcraft.net/mapminer/) (3.4MB), [demo2](https://heapcraft.net/mapminer/?dataURL=data/hc.json) (18.8MB).
+The demos might take a few seconds to load.

 The project was developed as part of a [master's thesis](http://heapcraft.net/?p=research) to explore data and create visualizations.
 Many features are undocumented and not exposed to the user.
 Most of them can be found in comments inside the source code.